Skip to main content

 Also known as: spin whiff rate, velocity whiff rate

-Whiff on spin vs velocity splits a hitter's swing-and-miss rate by pitch category — breaking and off-speed pitches versus hard, straight velocity — to reveal which specific pitch quality is causing misses rather than treating all whiffs as one problem.
+Whiff on spin vs velocity splits a hitter's swing-and-miss rate by pitch category.
+This means breaking and off-speed pitches versus hard, straight velocity.
+This means to reveal which specific pitch quality is causing misses rather than treating all whiffs as one problem.

 An aggregate whiff rate can hide two very different underlying issues that call for opposite training priorities.
-A hitter who whiffs heavily on spin (sliders, curveballs, changeups) but rarely on velocity has a pitch-recognition and timing gap specific to reading late movement or a slower arrival — the swing mechanics themselves may be sound, but the trigger is firing based on an incorrect read.
-A hitter who whiffs heavily on velocity but handles spin well typically has a bat-speed or reaction-time gap instead — recognition is fine, but the swing simply isn't fast enough to catch up in the available time window.
+A hitter who whiffs heavily on spin (sliders, curveballs, changeups) but rarely on velocity has a pitch-recognition and timing gap specific to reading late movement or a slower arrival.
+This means the swing mechanics themselves may be sound.
+But the trigger is firing based on an incorrect read.
+A hitter who whiffs heavily on velocity but handles spin well typically has a bat-speed or reaction-time gap instead.
+This means recognition is fine.
+But the swing simply isn't fast enough to catch up in the available time window.

 These two patterns point to almost opposite practice plans.
-A spin-whiff-heavy hitter benefits most from recognition-focused work — seeing more spin, tracking break earlier, and building situational patience against off-speed counts — where mechanical swing changes alone won't close the gap.
+A spin-whiff-heavy hitter benefits most from recognition-focused work.
+This means seeing more spin, tracking break earlier, and building situational patience against off-speed counts.
+This means where mechanical swing changes alone won't close the gap.
 A velocity-whiff-heavy hitter benefits more from load-timing and bat-speed work, since the issue is time available to the swing rather than reading the pitch incorrectly.

-Because the split requires both pitch-type classification and outcome data together, it is a more advanced diagnostic than either whiff rate or chase rate alone, and it is most useful once those simpler metrics have already flagged an elevated overall whiff rate worth investigating further.
+Because the split requires both pitch-type classification and outcome data together, it is a more advanced diagnostic than either whiff rate or chase rate alone.
+It is most useful once those simpler metrics have already flagged an elevated overall whiff rate worth investigating further.

-His overall whiff rate looked average, but split by pitch type it showed almost all his misses came against spin — the fix was recognition work, not more batting practice against a machine set to fastballs.
+His overall whiff rate looked average.
+But split by pitch type it showed almost all his misses came against spin.
+This means the fix was recognition work, not more batting practice against a machine set to fastballs.

 Why it matters